timo-barker/data_lakes_spark/README.md

 Go to AWS EMR console from your web browser, then check if the cluster is showing up.
 Or you can type;

-`aws emr describe-cluter --cluster-id <CLUSTER_ID FROM ABOVE>`
+`aws emr describe-cluster --cluster-id j-2PZ79NHXO7YYX`

-For example, I would do `aws emr describe-cluster --cluster-id j-2PZ79NHXO7YYX` to see if this cluster is ready to go.
+Keep checking to see if this cluster is ready to go.
 Eventually, you should see a JSON attribute with the endpoint like such:

 ```
 "MasterPublicDnsName": "ec2-18-205-96-185.compute-1.amazonaws.com"